Sbai-Salah/IQC---Interview-Questions-Collection/README.md

 |                                 |                                             | Site Reliability Engineer, Continuous Integration Engineer | Capgemini, CGI (Morocco), Thales, Alten (France)              |
 | 7.
 Maintenance/Support          | Software Maintenance Engineer, Support Engineer | Bug Fixer, Technical Support Specialist   | CGI, SII, Atos (Morocco), Orange, Airbus (France)                |
 |                                 |                                             | Systems Administrator, Customer Success Manager | Alten, Altran (Morocco), Capgemini, OVHcloud (France)           |

+# Using This Repository 🛠️

+If you have an upcoming interview, especially an online technical test with a specific company, follow these steps to effectively prepare:

+1. **Review Technical Question Categories**: Navigate to the "Technical Questions Categories For Some Companies" section.
+Locate the company you're preparing for in the table.
+If it's listed, proceed to the next step.

+2. **Practice Problem Categories**: Focus on the problem categories listed for the company.
+Refer to the "Algorithmic Arsenal🧱" section for the most commonly asked questions in each category.

+3. **Explore Additional Resources**: If the company you're preparing for isn't listed, explore the provided drive folder for supplementary materials.

+4. **Seek Assistance**: If you're unable to find resources for your target company or have any questions, feel free to contact me directly.
+I'm here to assist you with your preparation journey. 😄
+( contact info in my github profile )

 # Software Engineer Interview Preparation